jasonmzx/SENG-Y3-WINTER-2024/comp-networks/ch2.md

 - **Operation**: The network layer adds source and destination IP addresses to the data packet's header.
 Routers operate at this layer, making decisions based on the packet's network-layer header to send it towards its destination.
 - Provides network-wide addressing and a mechanism to move packets between networks *(routing)*
 - **Real-World Example**: Think of the network layer as a postal service, which handles the addressing and routing of letters (data packets) to ensure they are delivered to the correct address, even if it involves multiple postal services (networks).
+  - Find's Best Path for Networking Packets
+  - Check's whats inside a Packet, and correctly routes it

 ![cn0](./static/CN_3.png)